 What matters to you, in your career?
 Think about your goals, too.
 Do you want to manage a team one day?
 Do you want to move up?
 Are there lateral moves you can make that will help grow your skillset?
 Think about short term (and long term) goals that you can create for yourself in your career.
 Then, consider how those fit into your life as a whole.
 Yes, jobs matter.
 Careers matter.
 You spend a third of your life at work.
 So, you don’t want to waste the time you spend there—just try not to place unnecessary pressure on yourself to create a career that ties together all your passions and purpose.
 Don’t feel like you’re not doing well if you can’t say you’re in your “dream job.”
 If you’re happy with what you’re doing, that’s important.

 Here’s the bottom line—Does your job empower you to do things you want to do?
 Career success, for you, is defined on your own terms.
 Your career should help you to grow, help to empower you to do what you’re passionate about, what you love.
 That might mean that you find success in your career because it pays for your paint supplies.
 Or for your photography equipment.
-Or your world travels.
+Maybe you get to travel to unique locations.
 Or it takes care of your children and puts food on the table.
 Create your own metrics of success for your career, free of comparison to others.
-It’s not going to be the same for everyone, it’s supposed to be personal.
+In conclusion, it’s not going to be the same for everyone, it’s supposed to be personal.

 If you need help in taking the next step in your career or finding Napa County job listings and Napa County employment opportunities, Star Staffing is the top employment agency in Napa providing flexible staffing solutions, including temporary, temp-to-hire, and direct hire placements in Napa, Fairfield, Sacramento, Hayward, and Lodi.
 For more details, contact us at 707-265-9911.